-(iii) Investment in Western Europe:
+(iii) Investment in the Netherlands:

-The Company has decided to construct a New Manufacturing Facility in Western Europe to meet increasing European demand.
+The Company has decided to construct a New Manufacturing Facility in the Netherlands to meet increasing European demand.
 The Group has signed agreements with various suppliers and contractors related to this construction.
-Future minimum amounts payable under these agreements as at December 31, 2020 amounted to \$28,374 all of which are denominated in Euro.
+Future minimum amounts payable under these agreements as at December 31, 2021 amounted to \$2,456 all of which are denominated in Euro.
 Most of these amounts are due between one and five years.